arjunperi/Baby-Names-Analyzer/README.md

-data
+Baby Names Analyzer
 ====

-This project uses data about [baby names from the US Social Security Administration](https://www.ssa.gov/oact/babynames/limits.html) to answer specific questions.
+This project uses data about [baby names from the US Social Security Administration](https://www.ssa.gov/oact/babynames/limits.html) to answer specific questions such as the post popular baby names for each starting letter, by year, by gender, etc.

 Name: